little-samo/SamoAI-Example-CLI/README.md

 ### Agents

 Create or modify agents by adding or editing JSON files in the `models/agents` directory.
-Example agents like Nyx can be found in `models/agents/samo.json`.
+Example agents like Little Samo can be found in `models/agents/samo.json`.

 ### Locations